forabbie/forabbie/README.md

 ###

-<p align="left">I'm Abbie  and I hail from Philippines.<br><br>- 🔭 Professionally, I'm engaged in web development.<br>- 📚 Presently, I'm enrolled in a bootcamp focused on mastering React.js and Ruby on Rails.<br>- 💬 Ask me about Vue.js.<br>- ⚡ During my free time,  I cherish spending quality moments with friends, yet I also appreciate the art of solitude, often indulging in drawing or admiring creative content on Instagram.</p>
+<p align="left">I'm Abbie  and I hail from Philippines.<br><br>- 🔭 Professionally, I'm engaged in web development.<br>- 📚 Presently, I'm enrolled in a bootcamp focused on mastering React.js and Ruby on Rails.<br>- 💬 Ask me about Frontend development.<br>- ⚡ During my free time,  I cherish spending quality moments with friends, yet I also appreciate the art of solitude, often indulging in drawing or admiring creative content on Instagram.</p>

 ###